 What to plant from seeds this month

-Beans: Bush, Lima and Pole (Northern and Central zones only)
+Beans: Bush, Lima and Pole (Northern and Central regions only)

 - Lima: Pole and bush types exist; provide trellis support for pole-type varieties.
 Control stinkbugs, which injure pods.
 Don’t over-fertilize, as too much nitrogen limits production.
 Slightly more heat-tolerant than bush or pole beans.
 Plant rust-resistant varieties.
 Recommended varieties: Fordhook 242, Henderson, Jackson Wonder, Dixie (Speckled) Butterpea, Early Thorogreen.